bjornmeansbear/lectureScripts/ClimateDesigners.md

 > 1. Provide resources, knowledge, and community for designers to take on climate action in their work.

-Goal 1 is about updating design practice: how to tangibly, actionably, pragmatically shift design to consider climate as a key deisgn constraint.
+Goal 1 is about updating design practice: how to tangibly, actionably, pragmatically shift design to consider climate as a key design constraint.
 Make climate change a key aspect of any prompt and new project.

 We want designers who feel unable to or unsure of how to use their work to tackle climate change to see how others are working.
 What has been figured out all ready?
 How does factoring in climate change change business plans, materials, processes, career paths, tactics, etc.?
-How can we move all designers further and faster towards best practices, new ideas, & repurposing old ideas in the climate space?
+How can we move further and faster together towards best practices, new ideas, & repurposing old ideas in the climate space?

 We do not want to make you feel bad about your existing design position, nor that you have to quit your job to work this way — how can you do this in your existing role?